Letter address

 • a polling card

-• The person concerned (the person who is going to live in an institution, or who does not have a residential address)
+• The individual himself (the person who will live in an institution, or who has no residential address)

-• Parents, guardians, and caretakers of young people up to 16 years old who need a postal address.
+• Parents, guardians and caregivers of youth under 16 years of age who need a letter address.

-• Adult children can request a postal address for a parent if they are authorized to do so by that parent.
+• Major children can apply for a letter address for a parent if they are authorized to do so by that parent

-In addition, the following persons can also request a postal address for someone else:
+In addition, the following persons can also apply for a letter address for someone else:

-• Any adult for a person who has authorized him/her to do so in writing.
+• Any adult for a person who has authorized him/her in writing to do so.

-• The head of the institution where you will be living.
+• The head of the institution where you will live.

-• proof of identity (or a copy thereof) of the letterbox address provider
+• proof of identity (or a copy thereof) of the letter sender